Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

 6. Directory Creation
    - ensure that the directory  `sites/default/files/tripal_organism` exists and is writable by the webserver within the Drupal installation
 ## 3. The migration
-*Most of this takes place on the website*
+*Most of this takes place on the website.
+When prompted, you should spawn jobs via Drush on the command line.
+This provides the benefit of seeing the results/errors of jobs as they run.
+The Tripal Jobs page is not reliable for reporting job activity and progress.*
 1. Prepare the site with Tripal and Chado
    - Alerts on the site will have you prepare the site for Tripal and Chado, or navigate to `admin/tripal/storage/chado/prepare` and follow the on-screen instructions
 2. Upgrade the site with Chado 1.3 (Currently 1.2)